certara/pyDarwin/docs/Example1.rst

-This text will serve as the starting point for developing the template file Note that the relative path to the data file is up two folders.
+This text will serve as the starting point for developing the template file.
+Note that the relative path to the data file is up two folders.
 When pyDarwin runs models, it does not copy the data file to the run directory.
 Rather, typically the data file is in the home directory, and the models are run in home directory/generation/model.
 Therefore, the relative path to the run directory will be up two levels.